laravel-enso/documentation/docs/guide/getting-started.md

 1. Download the project with `git clone https://github.com/laravel-enso/enso.git --depth 1`

-2. Run in the project folder `composer install`
+2. Within the project folder run `composer install`

 3. Create a database for your site (see the [Laravel database documentation](https://laravel.com/docs/6.x/database)), copy or rename the `.env.example` file to `.env`,